CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 As an added bonus, the encoder can detect invalid characters and substitute the Unicode Replacement character � (U+FFFD)

+#### Decoder
+For an input size of `n`, the decoder performs `O(n)` total operations.

+The current design could be extended to error handling.
+Specifically, we could have a kernel spawned per byte of input, which analyze the byte to check if it is at the start of a code-point and if so, check if the following bytes complete the code-point in a valid way and if that's the case, write a 1 to a corresponding array of bools for each of these bytes.
+Then, we could invert the array of bools and using it as a key, run compact on the input array to remove the bytes that are not part of valid code-points, producing a valid UTF-8 array.
+The difference in length between the original and compacted array gives the number of invalid bytes removed.

+Alternatively, it might be more desirable to explicitly show the incorrect bytes in the output, for example by substituting the Unicode Replacement Character � (U+FFFD).
+This can be accomplished by first determining all invalid bytes in the input as described above, then selecting the expansion offset as +4 similar to the original algorithm, adn then modifying the subsequent kernel call that compacts the bits so that it checks for invalid input and substitutes the U+FFFD character.

 ## Test Output
 (put output here for a large array size)